 5th Avenue from Juarez Avenue to 10th Street

 From Juarez to 10th Street there is not much of interest except a few shops.
 In general this is the cheaper and older end of 5th Avenue.

 When you come to the intersection of 12th Street you will see the new Calle Corazon shopping mall.
 This is mostly newer stores with American brands.
 You can find H&M here and stores like Hollister, Sephora and Bath & Body Works.

-From 12th Street to 16th Street you will feel a little more relaxed in this tree lined area with good shops.
-You will find the Rosalia store with many Mexican tapisties and hand woven clothes.
+From 12th Street to 16th Street, you will feel a little more relaxed in this tree lined area with good shops.
+You will find the Rosalia store with many Mexican tapestries and hand-woven clothes.
 This is the largest selection in Playa.
 They do not negotiate prices here but do take credit cards.
 It is a great place to get pillow covers or a decorative table runner.

-Next stop is a small store with just hearts in every form.
+Just up from the Plaza Corazon is a small store with just hearts in every form.
 This is called Corazon De Mexico.
-This is store perfect for you romantics our there.
+This is store perfect for you romantics out there.
 You can find glass heard to hang in your window or Mexican designed decorative hearts made form tin.
-Next to it is store called Caracol Purpura.
-It is a collection of handcrafters art.
-You can find good quality gifts here including jewelry.

 Just about a block down on the opposite side as Hacienda Tequila is Tequila Bazar.
 This store is also good for tourist souvenirs but especialy before Christmas because they have some nice decorations to buy.
 They also have some food products here made in Mexico that make great gifts.
 Things like chocolate bars, jams and vanilla.